 Knowing your housing budget and having selected one or two of the options that suit your situation, now do some comparison-shopping by location, price and amenities that are important.
 One of the important issues when leaning toward a move is to determine the value of your home to factor into the equation.

 I did not include the reverse mortgage concept into the available options.
 I believe a higher likelihood of fraud exists in this type of transaction.
-Here is an article linked the Wall Street Journal that describes the situation.
+Here is an article linked the Federal Bureau of Investigation (FBI) that describes the situation.